 I’ve researched the cities (and states) which appear on 5 popular lists of dog friendly cities.
 There are 27 cities in 20 different states represented.
 I’m going to summarize the findings for you — to help you decide if you might want to move to one of these cities or travel there with your dog!

 This is where you start if you're still in the planning phase BEFORE you actually get a dog -- to help you choose the best dog for you.
-I've had 1 purebreed and 4 mixed breed rescue dogs.
-While the purebreed was our first dog and he was pretty amazing, our mixed breed dogs have been just as good (if not better) companions -- from puppyhood through their senior years.
-Thinking of adopting or rescuing a dog of your own?
-Start here to find official dog rescue centers, animal shelters & dog adoption facilities near you, tips for adopting a specific breed of dog, what you need to know before adopting your first dog or becoming a dog foster parent, questions to ask yourself before choosing a dog and & the things you should do before bringing your new puppy home.
-Plus... why you SHOULDN'T give a puppy as a Christmas gift, and what to do if you find a lost dog or your dog goes missing!
+I've had 1 purebred dog and 4 mixed breed rescue dogs.
+The purebred was my first dog -- and he was pretty amazing.
+But our mixed breed dogs have been just as good (if not better) companions -- from puppies through their senior years.
+Thinking of rescuing a dog?
+Start here to find official dog rescue centers, animal shelters & dog adoption facilities near you, tips for adopting a specific breed of dog, what you need to know before adopting your first dog or becoming a dog foster parent, questions to ask yourself before choosing a dog, and the things you should do before bringing your new puppy home.
+Plus, see why you should never give a puppy as a Christmas gift, and what to do if you find a lost dog or your dog goes missing!
 (See also “Dog Breeds,” “Breeders,” “Raising Two Or More Dogs,” and “New Dog Owner Tips”)

 Before you adopt a rescue Greyhound, read this!
 Here’s what you need to know about a Greyhound dog’s temperament, appetite, friendliness toward other animals… and people.

 Love dogs?
 Want to do something to help abandoned animals and pet care facilities in your area?
 See what’s on the wish list at your local animal shelter.